-- 30. (1) Notwithstanding the repeal of sections 51(1), (3) and (4), 52, 53, 55 and 58 of the Postal Services Act by section 31, until the [Company is registered as a bank as contemplated in section [4(2),] former Postbank is transferred as contemplated in section 7, the former Postbank continues to function without any interruption, as if those sections have not been repealed. - (2) Any exemption under the Banks Act applicable to the former Postbank immediately prior to the transfer date, shall apply to the Company until the Company is registered as a bank as contemplated in section 2.".
+30. (1) Notwithstanding the repeal of sections 51(1), (3) and (4), 52, 53, 25 55 and 58 of the Postal Services Act by section 31, until the [Company is registered as a bank as contemplated in section [4(2),] former Postbank is transferred as contemplated in section 7, the former Postbank continues to function without any interruption, as if those sections have not been

+(2) Any exemption under the Banks Act applicable to the former Postbank immediately prior to the transfer date, continues to apply to the Company until such time as the Company is registered as a banking institution in terms of the Banks Act.".

-Short title
+Short title 35

-14. This Act is called the South African Postbank Limited Amendment Act, 2012.
+14. This Act is called the South African Postbank Limited Amendment Act, 2013.

-MEMORANDUM ON THE OBJECTS OF THE SOUTH AFRICAN POSTBANK LIMITED AMENDMENT BILL, 2012
+MEMORANDUM ON THE OBJECTS OF THE SOUTH AFRICAN POSTBANK LIMITED AMENDMENT BILL, 2013